StewartLynch/CTPicker_SwiftUI/README.md

 }
 ```

-If you run the application now, you will see that the picker has an Add button on the top right.
-If you enter a value in the filter field that does not match any of the existing items, it will be enabled.
-When you tap it,  the `saveUpdates` function is called, passing in this new value and the `CTPickerView` is dismissed.
-If you tap the field again.
+If you run the application now, you will see that the picker has an `Add` button on the top right.
+If you enter a value in the filter field that does not match any of the existing items, you can tap the `+`button.
+The `saveUpdates` function is called, passing in this new value and the `CTPickerView` is dismissed.

 If you update your array in the saveUpdates function you will see your new entry in the selection list when you tap on the field again.

 ##### Step 9 - Fixing the dismissal Animation